Department of Land Registry

 Permission to buy property must be obtained from the Council of Ministers with a written application that must be submitted by a foreign purchaser after the agreement is signed.
 Permission is usually granted as a matter of course to all bona fide purchasers.
 During this process purchasers may take possession of their property without restriction.
-Application to the Council of Ministers to acquire immovable property in Cyprus can be made within a reasonable period of time once the contract of sale has been signed.
+Application to the Council of Ministers to acquire immovable property in Cyprus can be made within a reasonable period once the contract of sale has been signed.

 Financing property purchase

 Finance schemes are available through most banking institutions in Cyprus.
-The rate of interest charged by most banks is currently around 6%-8% and is dependant on the base rate dictated by the Central Bank of Cyprus.
+The rate of interest charged by most banks is currently around 6%-8% and is dependent on the base rate dictated by the Central Bank of Cyprus.

 Property duties and other costs